Some links on this page are affiliate links. See full disclosure in the page footer.

 Conclusion: Stop Playing Small

-But in reality, your capacity to go big is directly tied to how well you take care of yourself.
+In reality, your capacity to go big is directly tied to how well you take care of yourself.
 Building a sustainable pace, not just pushing harder, ensures you stay focused and effective for the long haul.

-Great leaders don’t just present strategies; they inspire belief.
+Great leaders don’t just present strategies.
+They inspire belief.
 Learning how to craft and communicate a strong narrative about your vision can help others see the future you’re working toward and feel motivated to be a part of it.

 Frequently Asked Questions

-Q: What if I fail after going big?
+What if I fail after going big?

-Q: Can small businesses afford to go big?
+Can small businesses afford to go big?

 Sources: